-Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Culture Our Workforce Management Plan holds a pivotal role in nurturing a workplace culture that embodies the fin asset management.
+Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Culture Our Workforce Management Plan holds a pivotal role in nurturing a workplace culture that embodies the finest princip asset management.
 Across the organisation we understand our strategy, objectives and goals.
-We look to to collaborate on joint improvement initiatives, working towards the achievement of shared goals.
-We adhere to clearly defined processes and procedures and have a continuous improvement and proactive that we do.
-We ensure that roles and responsibilities are clearly defined and understood, with a clear line of throughout the asset lifecycle, to further strengthen our asset management practices.
-Resource Allocation Resources are constrained and allocated to address priorities based on asset criticality and risk.
-Sufficient funding is available to maintain current levels of service.
-No funding is available to enhance levels of service.
+We look for opportut to collaborate on joint improvement initiatives, working towards the achievement of shared goals.
+We look for opportut the adhere to clearly defined processes and procedures and have a continuous improvement and proactive approach that we do.
+We ensure that roles and responsibilities are clearly defined and understood, with a clear line of account throughout the asset lifecycle, to further strengthen our asset management practices.
+Resource Allocation urce Allocation Resources are constrained and allocated to address priorities based on asset criticality and risk.
 Sufficient funding is available to maintain current levels of service, however there is an element of risk in the initial years of this scenario, and Council will develop mitigation plans to reduce this where possible.
-Performance Framework mitted to providing regular reporting on pe cil and management.
-This reporting will er ects of our asset management practices.
-By rate well-informed decision-making and pro ncompass a thorough assessment of the y adopting a comprehensive approach to Asset Management Information System (AMIS) Council has obtained an effective setup of the asset management information system.
+Performance Framework To effectively manage risk, we are committed to providing regular reporting on performance against established object and performance targets to both Council and management.
+This reporting will encompass a thorough assessment of strategic, tactical, and operational aspects of our asset management practices.
+By adopting a comprehensive approac performance reporting, we aim to facilitate well-informed decision-making and prompt intervention when needed.
+Asset Management Information System (AMIS) Council has obtained an effective setup of the asset management information system.
 This includes a well-structured asset register, accurate asset valuations, efficient works programming, streamlined works scheduling and ticketing processes, as well as comprehensive reporting capabilities.
-GIS Mapping the precision of asset mapping is a top pric the Asset Register, capital projects, and wo Asset Management System Asset Strategy Team Improved leadership, offering strong support, and prioritising comprehensive training and skill development, ensuring that Asset Management proficiency is solid among our asset management team.
+GIS Mapping Enhancing the GIS capability to boost the precision of asset mapping is a top priority.
+This involves harmonizing GIS data and systems with asset categorisation, the Asset Register, capital projects, and work planning, all aimed at optimising spatial strategic planning.
+Asset Management System Asset Strategy Team Improved leadership, offering strong support, and prioritising comprehensive training and skill development, ensuring that Asset Management proficiency is solid among our asset management team.
 Establishment of the Asset Strategy Team empowers our existing resources to provide more informed guidance, and enhanced support for decision-making processes, ultimately elevating the management of our asset portfolios.
 Asset Management Plans We have a defined process and timeframe for updating our Asset Management Plans, which is adhered to.
 Our planning is strong and supported by cyclic revisions of demand projections.
 We have improved planning through scheduling of condition assessments, inspections, operations, maintenance, and renewal/replacement activities, defined by our funding constraints.
 Data Driven Asset Planning In our pursuit of data-driven asset planning, we envision a future where every decision is powered by insights derived from a wealth of information.
 Our vision is to foster a culture where data is not just a tool, but the cornerstone of our strategic asset planning, ensuring that our organisation thrives through informed choices, innovation, and sustainability.
 With data as our compass, we're committed to building a smarter, more resilient future for our assets and the services they provide to our community.